oliver-butterley/lean-update/README.md

 ## :gear: Description of functionality

 The action starts by checking if the project has mathlib as a dependency and aborts if this isn't the case.
 It then updates `lean-toolchain` to match the latest version of mathlib.
 It then attempts `lake update`.
 Assuming this is successful then the action attempts to build the project with the updated version.
 This might be successful or not.
-Consequently, there are three possible outcomes:
+Consequently, there are three possible results:

 - No update available
 - Update available and build successful